rbenchmark/benchmarks/docs/running_benchmark.md

 $ ../utility/rbench.py Type_I/mathkernel 100  #100 will be applied to each .R
 ```

-### A .lst file
+### A .list file
-The _src_ argument is a .lst file.
-Each line in the .lst contains a .R file and the optional arguments for the benchmarking.
+The _src_ argument is a .list file.
+Each line in the .list contains a .R file and the optional arguments for the benchmarking.

-Here is one example riposte.lst
+Here is one example riposte.list
 ```
 # # is used for comment
 black_scholes.R 10000